 The Learning Challenge from GripTape (Ages 14–19)

-The Learning Challenge invites young people ages 14 through 19 to tap into their interests and supports them in pursuit of a self-identified learning topic that is meaningful to them and their growth.
+The Learning Challenge invites young people aged 14 through 19 to tap into their interests and supports them in pursuit of a self-identified learning topic that is meaningful to them and their growth.
+During the Learning Challenge, young people have total decision-making authority, and engage in a dynamic cycle of setting a vision and goals, pursuing learning, and reflecting on progress—key processes involved in enacting their agency.

 Transcend is a registered 501(c)(3) nonprofit that operates nationally.